PS Plus Offers PS4 Owners ‘Metal Gear Solid 5’ And ‘Amnesia: Collection’ Free In October

 Metal Gear Solid 5: Phantom Pain for the PS4 will be available as a free download for PS Plus subscribers when the PlayStation Store updates on Tuesday, October 3.
 It will be joined by Amnesia: Collection, which includes both The Dark Descent and A Machine for Pigs.

-Free PS Plus Cross-Buy titles for the month of October include Hue for the PS Vita and PS4 plus Sky Force Anniversary for the PS Vita, PS4, and PS3.
+Free PS Plus Cross-Buy titles for the month of October include Hue for the PS Vita and PS4, plus Sky Force Anniversary for the PS Vita, PS4, and PS3.

 Meanwhile, the free PlayStation 3 offerings for October consist of Monster Jam Battlegrounds and Hustle Kings.

 As a reminder, the September line-up of PS Plus games will still be available until the PlayStation Store is updated on Tuesday.
-This means Infamous: Second Son and Strike Vector Ex have only a few more days left as a free download for PS4 owners plus RIGS: Mechanized Combat League for PSVR users.
-Additionally, PS3 owners have Truck Racer and Handball 2016 while PS Vita owners can get We Are Doomed plus Hatoful Boyfriend free until Tuesday.
+This means Infamous: Second Son and Strike Vector Ex have only a few more days left as a free download for PS4 owners, and the same goes for RIGS: Mechanized Combat League for PSVR users.
+Additionally, PS3 owners have Truck Racer and Handball 2016 while PS Vita owners can get We Are Doomed and Hatoful Boyfriend free until Tuesday.

 Metal Gear Solid V: The Phantom Pain